dproctor/wedding-website/stanley.md

 <a href="https://goo.gl/maps/pdJ3k6gyYd9kPmYS8">Google maps</a>

 <h3><a name="redfish-riverside-inn" id="redfish-riverside-inn"   href="https://redfishriversideinn.com/">Redfish Riverside Inn</a></h3>
 Comfortable rooms along the river with log cabin decor.
 Stay here if you want to wake up next to the river and be within sight of our wedding venue.
 As part of the Redfish Resort, free shuttles to the Redfish Lake are a perk of staying here.
+Call to book under our room block: 208-784-3409.
 <a href="https://goo.gl/maps/cvh4Y12n9yPcxkpTA">Google maps</a>

 <h3><a name="stanley-high-country-inn" id="stanley-high-country-inn"   href="https://stanleyinn.com/">Stanley High Country Inn</a></h3>
 A popular hotel in town with basic but comfortable rooms and log cabin decor.
 This hotel is part of the Redfish Resort and includes a complimentary shuttle to Redfish Lake.
-Call to book under our block at (208)774-700. <a href="https://goo.gl/maps/79nR3iK61rJreeH37">Google maps</a>
+Call to book under our room block: (208)774-700. <a href="https://goo.gl/maps/79nR3iK61rJreeH37">Google maps</a>

 <h3><a name="sawtooth-hotel" id="sawtooth-hotel"   href="https://sawtoothhotel.com/">Sawtooth Hotel</a></h3>
 Funky little hotel with old country decor right above the best restaurant in town.
 Note that some rooms have shared bathrooms. <a href="https://goo.gl/maps/cLRjQ67h5Ct7HS6ZA">Google maps</a>